pensjonatus/flash-fiction/blog/the-contract.md

 ---
-title: 'The Contract'
+title: The Contract
 date: '2012-07-15'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 "...and this will be on a monthly basis.
 Now as for concert fees..." the